Rogers Machinery cares. We go above and beyond – every time – to keep your facility running smoothly and on schedule.

 We are proud to be a locally grown and American made company.

-Clean Air and Oil Filters
+1: Clean Air and Oil Filters

 Regular filter changes can maximize longevity and uptime of your compressor.
-This becomes increasingly important during the hot summer months where dirty filters can cause your compressor to overheat and perform at a much lower efficiency level.
-It is important to clean oil and air filters and replace them as necessary.
+This becomes increasingly important during the hot summer months.
+Dirty filters can cause your compressor to overheat and perform at a much lower efficiency level.
+Clean oil and air filters and replace them as necessary.

-Check Oil
+2: Check Oil

 Lubricant is the life blood of your compressor.
 Heat is the largest factor in lubricant degradation.
-For example, if you take a lubricant over 190F, the life of it will reduce by 1,000 hours.
-Varnish not only decreases the oil life, it also increases the energy consumption, wear and operating temperature of the compressor.
-During the hot summer months, it is more important than ever to check your lubricant and test it for signs of degradation and change it if necessary.
+For example, if you take a lubricant over 190°F, the life of it will reduce by 1,000 hours.
+Varnish not only decreases the oil life, but also increases the energy consumption, wear and operating temperature of the compressor.

-Clean Coolers
+3: Clean Coolers

 Make sure you clean your coolers so that they can function properly, so your compressor doesn’t overheat.
 Clear out anything that could be blocking it at the beginning of summer and remember to clean coolers consistently throughout the summer.

-Clear Drains
+4: Clear Drains

-Keep the Compressor Room Cool
+5: Keep the Compressor Room Cool

 Compressor rooms shouldn’t get to an ambient temperature above 100°F. If the ambient temperature is too high, compressors will not run as efficiently and are at risk of overheating.
-To keep the compressor room cool, there needs to be proper ventilation to allow for cool air to come in and ideally there should be ducting to get the hot air out of the room.

-Adjust Water Cooling System
+6: Adjust Water Cooling System

 Make sure to adjust the temperature of your compressor’s inlet water when dealing with a water-cooled unit.
 Monitor your compressor’s temperature levels throughout the summer to see if it requires a lower temperature setting to keep it from overheating.

-Perform Maintenance on Treatment Equipment and Receivers
+7: Perform Maintenance on Treatment Equipment and Receivers

 In addition to performing maintenance on the air compressor, the dryer, filters and receiver should be checked for proper operation and efficiency.
 The high temperature that comes with summer can create problems for these pieces of equipment as well.